john-cd/rust_howto/bk/src/crate_selection/index.md

   - Crates [statistics][lib-rs~stats]↗,
 - The Rust community's official crate registry: [`crates.io`][crates.io~website]{{hi:crates.io}}↗,
   - [`crates.io`'s Most (Recent) Downloads][crates.io~most-recent-downloads]↗.

-You should search for crates by category and by keywords.
+  - You should search for crates by [category](https://crates.io/categories) and by [keywords](https://crates.io/keywords)↗.

+You can also search or post on Rust chat servers and forums - see [[blogs | Blogs and Forums]].

 ### Additional Lists & Reviews {#lists-reviews}